DarkModderVC/PS4JB/README.md

 * Run HEN/MIRA after Jailbreak is complete
 * Once Payload loaded successfully, Open the Game

-Note: If you face frequent crashes, Unplug your PS4, Click power button few times and then connect it back and Power on.
+Note: If you face crashes, Unplug your PS4, Click power button few times and then connect it back and Power on.

 ## YouTube Channel